WHEELER COUNTY BLUEGRASS FESTIVAL, FOSSIL, OR

 Picture

-Deeply rooted in the Northwest Bluegrass scene, the Bluegrass Regulators have been a hard driving, tasteful force in music since 2010.
+Deeply rooted in the Northwest Bluegrass scene, Westbound Sky has been a hard driving, tasteful force in music since 2010.
 After a few years of pursuing other endeavors, the group is back in full force with dynamic arrangements, skillful instrumentation, and rock solid harmonies.
 Members Jake Dewhirst and Luke Dewhirst each possess prestigious awards in their respective instrument categories.
 Josh Adkins and Martin Stevens can be recognized in many bluegrass configurations over the years including “True North” and “Midnight 45”.
 Molly Dewhirst completes the group with melodic harmonies and lead vocals that blend hard driving bluegrass with a tasteful, artistic flair.
 You don’t want to miss this captivating, tight knit group of elite musicians.

 Picture